radekstepan/therascript/README.md

 - [ ] make sure the preload task deletes the whole data folder
 - [ ] verify/fix shutdown and autostart scripts
-- [x] fix the crappy search query; multiple keywords should join on a "*" character, special characters and quotes properly escaped, multiple spaces removed
-- [x] move transcripts and their paragraphs into the DB
-- [x] try combining fulltext chat search with transcript search
 - [ ] fix the search UI
     - be able to filter by client and/or tags
     - Escape should exit out of the UI much like clicking the "x"
     - input field should remain focused on Enter keypress
 - [ ] put search query in the URL so that you can go back to your results easily
-- [ ] make favoriting work again
+- [x] make favoriting work again
+- [ ] yarn dev works in mock mode, only mock mode should work in mock mode

 - [ ] make the chat paragraph icons larger, add a gap between them AND/OR move the play icon to the left of the paragraph
 - [ ] fix vertical align of transcript header, items too close to the top; `align-items: flex-end`